Rhinostone/gina/README.md

 __Are you trying to restart after a crash ?__

 Gina uses 2 processes today: one master, one slave (it will change very soon).
-Once an excepion is thrown and the program crashes, one of the 2 process can remain in the tasks/processes list.
+Once an exception is thrown and the program crashes, one of the 2 processes can remain in the `tasks/processes` list.
 This has been mostly observed for Windows users.

 - If you are on a POSIX OS, you should look for `gina`, then kill it !